TimGrt/Ansible-Best-Practices/docs/ansible/project.md

 !!! tip
     Always use version control!

+Take a look at the [Development section](git.md) for additional information.

 ## Ansible configuration

 Always use a project-specific `ansible.cfg` in the parent directory of your project.
 The following configuration can be used as a starting point: